samwaseda/mamonca/paper.md

 # Acknowledgements

-We acknowledge contributions from Brigitta Sipocz, Syrtis Major, and Semyeong Oh, and support from Kathryn Johnston during the genesis of this project.
+We gratefully acknowledge the financial support from the German Research Foundation (DFG) under grant HI 1300/15-1 within the DFG-ANR project C-TRAM.

 # References